dunglope/bad-apple/README.md

-# ASCII Bad Apple!! - Recreating the Classic Video with Text Art
+# ASCII Bad Apple!! - Recreating the Classic Video with ASCII characters

 Re-create "Bad Apple!!" using the charm of ASCII characters.
 Immerse yourself in the captivating world of low-resolution artistry as we transform each frame of the original video into an intricate arrangement of text-based pixels.